danielricart/apt-decoder/README.md

     python resample.py soundfile.wav

-You will obtain a file called `resampled.wav`
+You will obtain a file called `resampled.wav` that you can use for decoding instead of the original `soundfile.wav`

 ### Decoding